Bira/octopus-carnival/_posts/2025-06-08-wir-dscc-elf.md

 I'd prefer to portray elves as having a lot of solidarity for each other and not a lot of sympathy for the outsiders who hate them so much.
-They drive hard bargains at the Market and if it looks like the townsfolk is about to blame them for some crime, they'll all sneak away in the middle of the night.
-Some individuals might resemble the negative stereotype, but then again that's also true of city-dwellers, whose negative stereotype is "servant to a slaving despot".
+They drive hard bargains at the Market and skip town en masse if it looks like someone's going to accuse one of them of a crime.
+The accusation is likely to be false most of the time, as I interpret it.
+Some individuals might resemble the negative stereotype, but then again that's also true of city-dwellers, whose negative stereotype is "servant to a slaving despot" or "slaver".

-Elves who are found guilty of crimes in their own communities are cast out, and will often end up joining groups of raiders and bandits.
+Elves who are found guilty of crimes in their own communities are cast out, and will often end up joining groups of actual raiders and bandits.

 ## The Numbers